Interlisp/medley/README.md

 * obsolete  -- files we should remove from the repo
 * rooms -- implementation of ROOMS window/desktop manager
 * run-medley -- script to enhance the options of running medley
-* scripts  -- some scripts for fixing up things
+* scripts  -- some scripts for fixing up things, building and running medley
 * sources   -- sources for Interlisp and Common Lisp implementations
 * unicode  -- data files for support of XCCS to and from Unicode mappings

-plus
-   Dockerfile, and scripts for building and running medley tmp directory for use during build processes